insideapp-oss/sonar-apple/README.md

 # Run tests with xcpretty to generate test report in build/reports/junit.xml
 # Also saves Xcode log to build/xcodebuild.log (this is necessary for Objective-C code analysis)
 # Don't forget to add -workspace to the build command if your project is part of a workspace
+# Don't forget to activate 'Gather coverage' option in the app scheme or add '-enableCodeCoverage YES' to the following command
 $ xcodebuild \
   -project MyApp.xcodeproj \
   -scheme MyApp \
   -sdk iphonesimulator \
   -destination 'platform=iOS Simulator,name=iPhone 11 Pro' \
   -derivedDataPath ./derivedData \
+  -resultBundlePath build/result.xcresult \
    clean test | xcpretty --report junit

-# Generate coverage report to build/reports/cobertura.xml
-# Don't forget to activate 'Gather coverage' option in the app scheme
-$ slather coverage --cobertura-xml --build-directory ./derivedData --output-directory build/reports --scheme MyApp MyApp.xcodeproj

 # Saves Periphery log to build/periphery.log (this is necessary for Swift dead code analysis)
 # Don't forget to add --workspace to the build command if your project is part of a workspace